Natural Graph Wavelet Packet Dictionaries: Natural Graph Wavelet Packets using Varimax Rotations

 Hence, each $V^{\star(j)}_k$ contains an appropriate subset of the eigenvectors of $L(G)$.
-Let $N^j_k$ be the number of such eigenvectors belonging to $V^{\star(j)}_k$.
-With a slight abuse of notation, let $V^{\star(j)}_k$ also denote a matrix of size $N \times N^j_k$ whose columns are those eigenvectors.
 As we mentioned earlier, any graph bipartitioning method can be used to generate this hierarchical bipartition tree of $G^\star$.
 Typically, we use the Fiedler vector of the random-walk normalized graph Laplacian matrix $\Lrw$ (see Eq.~\eqref{eq:graphlaps}) of each subgraph of $G^\star$, whose use is preferred over that of $L$ or $\Lsym$ as von Luxburg discussed~\cite{vonLuxburg2007}.

+\begin{remark} We recursively apply the above bipartition algorithm until we reach $j=\jmax > 0$, where each $V_k^{\star(\jmax)}$, $k=0:N-1$, contains a single eigenvector.
+Note that our previous graph basis dictionaries, i.e., HGLET \cite{IRION-SAITO-HGLETS}, GHWT \cite{IRION-SAITO-GHWT}, and eGHWT \cite{SHAO-SAITO-SPIE}, also constructed such ``full'' hierarchical bipartition trees in the primal (input graph) domain, not in the dual domain.
+Note also that during the hierarchical bipartition procedure, some $V^{\star(j)}_k$ may become a singleton before reaching $j=\jmax$.
+If this happens, such a subset is copied to the next lower level $j+1$.
+See \cite{IRION-SAITO-TSIPN} for the detailed explanation of such situations.
+We can also stop the recursion at some level $J (< \jmax)$, of course.
+Below, we denote $\jmax$ as the deepest possible level at which every subset becomes a singleton for the first time whereas we denote $J (\leq \jmax)$ as a more general deepest level specified by a user. \end{remark}

+Figure~\ref{fig:grid7x3bipartree} demonstrates the above strategy for the 2D lattice graph discussed in Sect.~\ref{sec:back}, whose dual domain geometry together with the graph Laplacian eigenvectors belonging to $V^{\star(0)}_0$ was displayed in Fig.~\ref{fig:grid7x3map}.
+The thick red line indicates the first split of $V^{\star(0)}_0$, i.e., all the eigenvectors above this red line belong to $V^{\star(1)}_0$ while those below it belong to $V^{\star(1)}_1$.
+Then, our hierarchical bipartition algorithm further splits them into $\left\{V^{\star(2)}_0, V^{\star(2)}_1\right\}$ and $\left\{V^{\star(2)}_2, V^{\star(2)}_3\right\}$, respectively.
+This two-level bipartition pattern is quite reasonable and natural considering the fact that the size of the original rectangle is $7 \times 3$, both of which are odd integers.